 To reduce air pollution in the metro area, a tail pipe emissions inspection is required every second year for specified motor vehicles.
 Inspection is required just prior to renewal of vehicle registration.
 Vehicles may be tested at any area vehicle emission testing station.
 For more information contact the Wisconsin Department of Transportation (414-266-1000).

 All drivers are required to be licensed in Wisconsin within 60 days of establishing state residency.
-New residents with out-of-state licenses need a proof of identity (such as your current out-of-state drivers license) and a proof of residency (such as a pay check/stub or utility bill).
+New residents with out-of-state licenses need a proof of identity (such as your current out-of-state drivers license), a proof of residency (such as a pay check/stub or utility bill), and proof of citizenship or legal presence (such as certified birth certificate or valid passport).
 A $28 fee is charged for an original (first time issuance) 4-year Wisconsin driver's license.
 Renewals of the original license are $34 for an 8-year period.
 For more information contact the Wisconsin Department of Transportation (414-266-1000).

 To vote in federal, state and local elections in Wisconsin, you must be 18 years of age, a U.S. citizen and be a resident in the voting district for 28 days prior to the election.
 Voters may register by mail or in person anytime prior to election at their city, village or town hall.
 Registration may also be done on Election Day at the polling place with proof of residence.
 For more information contact the Wisconsin Government Accountability Board (608-266-8005).